 Paying tax on dividends

-There is an annual dividend allowance of £500 for the 2024-25 tax year.
+There is an annual dividend allowance of £500 for the 2025-26 tax year.
 This means that the first £500 of dividends are tax-free.
-You also won’t pay tax on any dividend income that is within your Personal Allowance.
+You also won’t pay tax on any dividend income that falls within your Personal Allowance.

 Moreover, dividends are not a business expense, so you cannot deduct these payments from your company’s Corporation Tax bill.
-This is because companies pay dividends out of profit after tax – i.e. the net profit that is left after the company has deducted Corporation Tax and other expenses from its income.
+This is because companies pay dividends out of profit after tax – i.e. the company’s net profit after deducting Corporation Tax and other expenses from its income.
 This is why dividend tax rates are lower than Income Tax rates.

 If you are a Scottish taxpayer, the dividend rates and thresholds listed above also apply to you.
 More information about tax on dividends is available from HMRC online.